Happy Head vs. Hims

 Winner: Happy Head

-Neither Hims nor Happy Head has especially impressive bundles.
+Neither Hims nor Happy Head has especially impressive bundles compared to some of their competitors.
 Hims offers two, each containing minoxidil serum, a thickening shampoo, and biotin gummies.
 A prescription version of the bundle also offers oral finasteride.
 Happy Head has a similar bundle, but it comes with a discount for a custom topical solution (prescription or non-prescription) and lacks the option of adding oral finasteride.

 Here’s how those basic hair growth bundles compare: